 15 Smart Ways to Keep Your Property Safe From a Bushfire

-As the bushfire season approaches it’s important to make changes to your property so it can survive a bushfire.
-A well-prepared home can also be easier to defend.
-From cleaning your gutters to keeping the grass and trees trimmed, here are 15 ways to make your property safe for the bushfire season.
+If you’re not prepared, this article outlines 15 changes you can make around your property to survive a bushfire.
+You see, a well-prepared home can also be easier to defend.
+So whether it’s cleaning the gutters or keeping the grass and trees trimmed, here are 15 ways to make your property safe for the bushfire season.

-1. Use crushed rock or gravel around your plants
+1. Use crushed rock or Garden pebbles around your plants

 2. Create firebreaks with tiles and pebbles

 Garden edging is an excellent way to create a barrier and a defendable space in your garden.
-If you have timber edging around your garden beds, consider replacing it with an edging made of stone tiles and pebbles to decrease potential fire fuel.
+If you’re currently using timber edging around your garden beds, consider replacing it with an edging made from stone to decrease its potential to fuel a fire.

 3. Build walkways and seating areas

-You can further reduce potential fire fuel in your yard by building walkways and seating areas that are paved with stones and pebbles.
+Any break in your garden can reduce a potential fire.
+One of the ways you can break up your garden is by building walkways with stepping stones and seating areas that are paved with stones and pebbles.

 4. Keep plants away from your windows